In this post, I’m going to discuss the best travel tips for wrestling.

 Bring food with you.
 Pack a cooler.
 Pack it with simple food such as sliced turkey, cheese, and fruit.
 Don’t forget essentials like water, Gatorade, and snacks.

 If your wrestler is cutting weight, you need to provide proper nutrition.
 Don’t rely on his coaches.
-Pack nutrient dense foods to provide energy.
+Pack nutrient-dense foods to replenish your wrestler’s energy.
 Healthy food will help maintain your kid’s weight for two-day tournaments.

-Bringing your own food is critical to a good wrestling diet.
+Bringing your food to a tournament is critical to a proper wrestling diet.

 Use Websites to Book Hotel

-Booking a hotel for a wrestling tournament has become much easier with the internet.
+Booking a hotel for a wrestling tournament has become much simpler with the internet.
 You can go to several different websites, such as Orbitz, Priceline, and Booking.com to find the best prices.

-I try to look for at least three-star hotels that are close to the wrestling tournament and have a great price.
+I try to look for at least three-star hotels that are close to the wrestling tournament and have an excellent price.

 Once you have identified the prices, try to give the hotels a call.
 I have found that you can get a good deal about half the time.
 It really depends on who you talk to.
 You may have to ask for a manager.

 One of my favorite tools is google.
 As an example, you can go to google.com and type “hotels in fargo nd” and you can quickly filter by date, hotel ratings, and whether it is a 3 to a 5-star hotel.